NonnoAzure/GameRatings/ACTIVE.md

 - Ordered by released date.
 - Extremly subjective!
-- Only include the game I owned and played.
+- Only list games I owned and played.

 ## Q & A